DingoEatingFuzz/hex-2020-plot/README.md

 The white-on-black design as well as the framing and labeling is a direct nod to the HEX plot for HEX^3.
 The number seven is also meaningful to the company.

+The shapes chosen in the background texture are representative of our products.
+The shapes in their stripped down form have been adopted by HashiCorp's Events team to create abstract patterns.
+They are normally paired with gradients to create moods or event-local identities, but gradients and plots don't go along well.

 ## Development

 ```bash